 - If the application was downloaded from outside the App Store (e.g., website), Gatekeeper checks the software for an Apple-assigned digital signature that identifies the developer.
 If a signature is found and verified by Gatekeeper, the installation may continue, if permitted in system preferences (see below).

-- If a digital signature is not found, the OS will warn you that the developer is unidentified.
+- If a digital signature is not found, the OS (operating system) will warn you that the developer is unidentified.
 The app cannot be installed, unless the user specifically permits it in system preferences (see below).

 Gatekeeper protections only apply before the software is installed.
 After installation, the software continues to operate regardless of changes to security settings, or if its digital signature is revoked by Apple.